SVCE-ACM/A-December-of-Algorithms/README.md

 ## **December 23 - Exam Seating Arrangement**
   - **Problem**
-    - Exams happen all the time in our education system and a huge amount of effort is put into planning the seating arrangement to prevent students form malpractices.
+    - Exams happen all the time in our education system and a huge amount of effort is put into planning the seating arrangement to prevent students form indulging in malpractices.
 The task here is to create a system that does this automatically when the number of departments, the number of classrooms, and the students roll numbers are given and automatically generate the output plan.
     - There is only one condition when it comes to seating the students is that **No two students of the same department should sit together**
+    - Each Seat notation should be of the format `<Department_Code><Roll_Number>` and `____` if the seat is vacant.

   - **Example**
     ```